Paul-Jarschke/AngStHasen/project/seats/README.md

 ## Tests (optional: only if you have tests)
 Describe and show how to run the tests with code examples.

-## How to use and extend the project? (maybe)
-Include a step-by-step guide that enables others to use and extend your code for their projects.
-Whether this section is required and whether it should be part of the `README.md` or a separate file depends on your project.
-If the **very short** `Code Examples` from above comprehensively cover (despite being concise!) all the major functionality of your project already, this section can be omitted. **If you think that users/developers will need more information than the brief code examples above to fully understand your code, this section is mandatory.** If your project requires significant information on code reuse, place the information into a new `.md` file.

-## Results
-If you performed evaluations as part of your project, include your preliminary results that you also show in your final project presentation, e.g., precision, recall, F1 measure and/or figures highlighting what your project does.
-If applicable, briefly describe the dataset your created or used first before presenting the evaluated use cases and the results.

-If you are about to complete your thesis, include the most important findings (precision/recall/F1 measure) and refer to the corresponding pages in your thesis document.

 ## License
 Include the project's license.
 Usually, we suggest MIT or Apache.
 Ask your supervisor.
 For example: